Collapsible Guitar Questions

 Flat Wound: D’Addario ECB81S Chromes Bass Guitar Strings, Light, 45-100, Short Scale

 Round Wound:D’Addario EXL170S Nickel Wound Bass Guitar Strings, Light, 45-100, Short Scale

 Tape WoundD’Addario ETB92S Tapewound Bass Guitar Strings, Medium, 50-105, Short Scale

 We recommend the following strings for use in our instruments:

 For Collapsible Steel String Guitars (All Carbon and Wood Overheads, Carbon RoadTrip, First Class) we use:

 Elixir 80/20 Phosphor Bronze 12/53 Lights

 *For collapsible wood guitars, we recommend only light gauge strings.
+Using medium or heavier gauge strings on our collapsible wood guitars will void the warranty.
 Our carbon fiber steel string guitars (OF660, RT660) can use up to medium gauge strings.

 For Journey Junior and Puddle Jumper Series we use: